mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 19 August 2025

-- The average temperature today is 18.23˚C,
+- The average temperature today is 19.32˚C,
-- With highs of 19.41˚C and lows of 17.75˚C,
+- With highs of 19.97˚C and lows of 18.75˚C,
-- It may feel like 17.99˚C with broken clouds
+- It may feel like 19.11˚C with scattered clouds
-- The wind speed is 3.09m/s and visibility is 10000m
+- The wind speed is 3.6m/s and visibility is 10000m
-- The pressure is 1017hPa and humidity is 72%
+- The pressure is 1016hPa and humidity is 69%
 - The sun will rise at 04:59 and set at 19:24

 <!-- weather_marker ends -->